The-Balance-FFXIV/balance-static/content/jobs/healers/sage/leveling-guide.md

 Your starting job quest will reward you with an i385 weapon and i385 left side gear.
 While these are sufficient to start the leveling process with (provided that you have a reasonable set of right side gear), you can easily obtain i400 Augmented Scaevan gear using poetics from Rowena’s Representative in Kugane.
 Similarly, at level 80, you can obtain i530 Augmented Cryptlurker gear from Mowen’s Representative in Crystarium.

-Sage has 6 job quests spanning the levels 70-80, including the introductory one.
+Sage has six job quests spanning the levels 70-80, including the introductory one.
 While it is not necessary to do most of them as soon as you reach the corresponding level, they do provide a decent amount of exp.
 Your final job quest at level 80 should be done as soon as possible as a critical skill in your kit is locked behind job quest completion.

 # Glossary